HTY2003/EVN-arduino-old/docs/hardware-overview.rst

 I2C
 """
 The I2C pins on the RP2040 are not directly exposed.
 Instead, to achieve a total of 16 individually addressable I2C ports, an 8-channel TCA9548A I2C Multiplexer (I2C address 0x70)
 on both of the RP2040's I2C buses, and each channel is exposed as an I2C "port".
 Hence, the I2C ports are not GPIO-capable, but they are 5V-tolerant.
-The multiplexers can be controlled using raw I2C commands, or the interface provided by the ``EVNAlpha`` class.
+The multiplexers can be controlled using I2C commands with ``Wire`` and ``Wire1``, or the interface provided by the ``EVNAlpha`` class.

 Motor Drivers
 """""""""""""